hiben/MIDISpy/README.md

 a MIDI bridge for snooping/sniffing MIDI data in Java

 This application allows you to spy on MIDI data exchanged between two applications or devices.
+The wiki contains a screenshot that might make this description clearer.

 It works by building a bridge/relay for the data to display the message contents before transmitting it further.